What is Sinus Tarsi

-Inversion of ankle may reproduce the pain.
+Inversion of the Ankle may reproduce the Pain.

-The pain is most severe when standing, walking on uneven ground or during the movements of supination and adduction of the foot’.
+The pain is most severe when standing, walking on uneven ground, or during the movements of supination and adduction of the foot.

-Moreover the loss of stability in the ankle will allow a greater range of motion to the subtalar joint.
+Moreover, the loss of stability in the ankle will allow a greater range of motion to the subtalar joint.

 The common pathologies that may give the same pain characteristics or symptoms are:

 - talar fracture